techandlanguage/new-project/docs/tool_s.md

 Taking screenshots is routine for most computer users, and if you are a windows user like me, the Windows Snipping Tool makes it a breeze.

-These tools are powerful and cater to the evolving needs of technical writers.
+These tools are powerful and cater to the evolving needs of Technical Writers.